Scaling limit of first passage percolation geodesics on planar maps: Introduction

-\end{theorem} The main tool for obtaining the above results is a backward exploration of the map, obtained by reversing time in the uniform peeling exploration, which enables to keep track of the geodesic $\Gamma_n$.
+\end{theorem} The main tool for obtaining the above results is a backward exploration of the map, obtained by reversing time in the uniform peeling exploration, which {makes possible} to keep track of the geodesic $\Gamma_n$.